Plan for Accessibility

 Awareness about disabilities

-Over 6 million Canadians identify as having a disability, of which about 200,000 are children and youth.
+Did you know that 8 million Canadians identify as having a disability?
 There is a wide range of disability types.
-You may be familiar with some, such as visual, hearing or mobility impairments or developmental disabilities, but there are also mental health–related, pain and cognitive disabilities.
+You may be familiar with some, such as visual, hearing or mobility impairments or developmental disabilities, but there are also mental health-related, pain and cognitive disabilities.
 With these statistics and this information in mind, you can prepare your staff to interact with patrons in a respectful way.
-Here are some resources about how to talk about disabilities and how to interact with people with disabilities:
+Here are some resources on how to talk about disabilities and how to interact with people with disabilities:

 Identity-first vs. person-first language is an important distinction